cxm-code/STRs-code/README.md

 # ProSTR
 ProSTR is a two-step conditional generation framework for designing high-activity promoters by incorporating STR priors. <br>
-STR is a two-step framework for promoter design.
 In Step 1, it constructs and selects high-scoring core scaffolds that jointly contain TFBS and STR elements.
 In Step 2, it fills the upstream and downstream flanking regions under scaffold constraints to generate full-length promoter sequences.
 Finally, an independently trained expression-activity predictor is used to score and rank the completed sequences, yielding high-potential candidates.
 This staged strategy improves structural controllability, screening efficiency, and overall stability.

 # Requirements
 You need to configure the following environment before running the ProSTR model.